|Why is aspirin so toxic? How do cats become poisoned? Symptoms Diagnosis Treatment Avoidance|

 Unfortunately, aspirin is also one of the most common causes of poisoning in cats.
 Unlike humans, cats metabolise aspirin very slowly and it is extremely easy to give a cat a fatal overdose in as little as a single tablet.
 Aspirin poisoning can occur in cats of all ages, however, kittens and senior cats are at greater risk.

-The liver enzyme UDP-glucuronosyltransferase 1-6 (UGT1A6) breaks down aspirin and cats produce only a minute amount of this enzyme compared to other species.
-This means that it takes considerably longer for the body to metabolise the drug than it would in a human or dog.
+This means that it takes considerably longer for the body to metabolise aspirin than it would in a human or dog.
 The biological half-life of aspirin in cats is approximately 40 hours compared to 7.5 hours in dogs.

 Aspirin overdose causes inflammation, bleeding, ulceration and perforation of the stomach, bone marrow toxicity, metabolic acidosis and damage to the kidneys and liver.